 The church began by meeting in small groups, which led to Sunday services at a lodge in Baldwin.

 By 1989 we had begun looking for a more permanent space to meet.
 Lance strongly felt the Lord say “provide a home for the poor & I’ll provide you a home”.
 By 1990 we had purchased a home in Freeport for single mothers (the Parish House) & God made the way for our current Rockville Centre facility (which was an old Baptist church building).

 In July of 1997 Lance was asked by John Wimber to assume leadership of the Anaheim Vineyard.
 In October of that year Lance handed the leadership of The Vineyard Church here in Rockville Centre over to Randy and Pat Larson.

-Since that time we are now about 500 regular attenders have started a Lynbrook Campus, planted 4 churches (North Brooklyn Vineyard, Open Door Vineyard in Port Jefferson(this church has since closed), Vineyard Community Church of Woodbridge, VA and Mosaic Vineyard in Central Islip, which have in turn planted 3 churches as well as been significantly involved with churches in Brazil and Honduras helping to train leaders and encourage church planting.
+Since that time we are now about 450 regular attenders have started a Lynbrook Campus, planted 4 churches, The North Brooklyn Vineyard, Open Door Vineyard in Port Jefferson(this church has since closed), Vineyard Community Church of Woodbridge, VA and Mosaic Vineyard in Central Islip.
+Some of these churches have in turn planted other churches.
+Our church is significantly involved with churches in Brazil and Honduras helping to train leaders and encourage church planting.

 Brief History of the Lynbrook Campus

 With the high price and maintenance costs of huge church properties, many congregations these days are opting for a more practical “multi-site” model.
 These sites receive the same preaching and pastoral oversight and share the same vision and resources as the mother church.
 (Think of one church with many overflow rooms.)
 Each site has its own site-pastor who is responsible for facilitating the service and providing pastoral care to its members, but essentially there is one congregation and one senior pastor.